 What are your favorite, must-have napping products?
 Share them below!

-To help your baby get on a solid daytime routine, make sure you check out Mastering Naps and Schedules, a comprehensive guide to napping routines, nap transitions, and all the other important “how-to” of good baby sleep.
+To help your baby get on a solid daytime routine, make sure to check out our free guide, 7 Common Napping Mistakes and/or check out Mastering Naps and Schedules, a comprehensive guide to napping routines, nap transitions, and all the other important “how-to” of good baby sleep.
 With over 40 sample sleep schedules and planning worksheets, Mastering Naps and Schedules is a hands-on tool ideal for any parenting style.
 For those persistent nighttime struggles, check out The 3 Step System to Help Your Baby Sleep (for babies) or The 5 Step System to Better Toddler Sleep (for toddlers).
 Using the same unique approach and practical tools for success, this e-book helps you and your baby sleep through the night.
+Have a newborn at home?
+Download our free guide on newborn sleep, 15 Baby Sleep Facts New Parents Need To Know, or purchase a copy of our comprehensive e-Book on newborn sleep, Essential Keys to Your Newborn’s Sleep.
 Or, join our Members Area packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and teleseminars.
 It actually costs less to join than buying products separately!
 For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations.
 Sometimes it’s not that you can’t make a sleep plan; sometimes you’re just close to the situation or too tired to!

 Disclosure: The Baby Sleep Site is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link above and make a purchase, The Baby Sleep Site may (but not always) receive a small commission from the company selling the product.
 This commission will not affect your purchase price.
 We only recommend products that we believe are quality products and good for our readers.
 Please do know this is just our opinion and you may have different opinions.